Dale Vince: Football

 In 2010, Vince became a major shareholder of Forest Green Rovers FC, and three months later was appointed club chairman.
 In February 2011, Rovers players were banned from eating red meat for health reasons, and a few weeks later the sale of all red meat products was banned at the club's ground, leaving only vegetarian options and free-range poultry and fish from sustainable stocks.

 Vince introduced a number of different eco-friendly developments at the club including the installation of solar panels on its New Lawn home ground, the use of a solar-powered robot grass mower, and the creation of the world's first organic football pitch.

 In September 2015, Vince revealed Forest Green were using a player recruitment method similar to the 'Moneyball' model that had been initially used in baseball to sign players by using computer-generated analysis.
 In October 2015, Forest Green became the world's first all vegan football club.

 In 2021, the team became the first in the world to play in a football kit made from a composite material consisting of recycled plastic and coffee grounds.

 The United Nations has recognised Forest Green Rovers as the world's first carbon-neutral football club and it was described by FIFA as the "greenest team in the world".
-In 2024, Forest Green lost their Football League status after suffering two successive relegations.
+In 2024, Forest Green lost their English Football League status after suffering two successive relegations.